C# (pronounced “C sharp”) is a high-level, object-oriented programming language, developed by Microsoft as part of its .NET platform.

 Since its release in 2000, C# has become one of the most popular and widely used programming languages in the world.

-C# is a modern language that offers a combination of unique features that set it apart from other programming languages.
+C# is a modern language that offers a unique combination of features that set it apart from other programming languages.

 Some of these features include: